micmejia/bible-dump/AMPC/Ezekiel/Ezek 44.md

-Then the Lord said to me, This gate shall be [^a]shut; it shall not be opened and no man shall enter in by it, for the Lord, the God of Israel, has entered in by it; therefore it shall remain shut.
+Then the Lord said to me, This gate shall be shut; it shall not be opened and no man shall enter in by it, for the Lord, the God of Israel, has entered in by it; therefore it shall remain shut.